 In Fiscal Year 2017/18, CYS evaluated 659 (74%) of the 887 youth who were detained at the JJC.
 Those who were not evaluated were released before CYS staff had an opportunity to meet with them.
 Of those evaluated, 282 (43%) agreed to a comprehensive mental health assessment.
 In total CYS conducted 192 assessments.
 Those who were not assessed were released prior to assessment.
-Of those assessed,
+Of those assessed, 131 (68%) were diagnosed with SED/SMI and of those, 86 (66%) had at least one intervention service.
+Of the 61 youth who were not SMI/SED, 27 (44%) received a prevention-oriented mental health service.
+In total 113 youth received PEI services.
+Half of those were at the JJC long enough to complete a 60-day CANSA, and of those, 27 (48%) showed improvement.

-15 The County may combine an Early Intervention Program with a Prevention Program, as long as the requirements in Section 3710 and Section 3720 are met
+16 The County may combine an Early Intervention Program with a Prevention Program, as long as the requirements in Section 3710 and Section 3720 are met